FM broadcasting

-FM broadcasting is the method of radio broadcasting that uses frequency modulation (FM).
+FM broadcasting is a method of radio broadcasting that uses frequency modulation (FM) of the radio broadcast carrier wave.
 Invented in 1933 by American engineer Edwin Armstrong, wide-band FM is used worldwide to transmit high-fidelity sound over broadcast radio.
 FM broadcasting offers higher fidelity—more accurate reproduction of the original program sound—than other broadcasting techniques, such as AM broadcasting.
-It is also less susceptible to common forms of interference, having less static and popping sounds than are often heard on AM.
+It is also less susceptible to common forms of interference, having less static and popping sounds than are often heard on AM, but with a more limited broadcast distance.
 Therefore, FM is used for most broadcasts of music and general audio (in the audio spectrum).
 FM radio stations use the very high frequency range of radio frequencies.

 Broadcast bands

 Throughout the world, the FM broadcast band falls within the VHF part of the radio spectrum.
 Usually 87.5 to 108.0 MHz is used, or some portion of it, with few exceptions: